andreisilviudragnea/solana-replay-history/README.md

 # How to replay the ledger with different log limit configuration

 First run:
 ```
-~/solana/target/release/agave-ledger-tool slot 257197857 -vv | grep "Log Messages"
+~/solana/target/release/agave-ledger-tool slot 257197857 -vv | grep "Log truncated"
 ```

-The expected output should be non-empty.
+The expected output should be empty.

 Then run:
 ```